Prayer and Liturgy

 Here are some examples of Prayer and Liturgy at St Alban's.

-There are lots of opportunities for Masses during the school year from feast days such as All Saints Day to class Masses, staff Masses and our very special Leaver's Mass.
-Sometimes we have Mass in our Parish Church or other times in the school hall.
+There are lots of opportunities for Masses during the school year from feast days such as All Saints Day to class Masses, staff Masses and our very special Thanksgiving Mass for our Y6 children.
+Sometimes we have Mass in our Parish Church and other times in the school hall.
 The children are involved in the planning of these Masses and are learning about the significance of each part of the Mass.
+Children also take part in Class Mass and Year group masses.

 As a school we use the resources made by TenTen.
 These help us to focus on the Gospel message from Mass each Sunday and give us something to think about for the week ahead.
 These are often part of our class daily prayers which include a prayer at the beginning and end of the school day and grace before meals.
 We give the children the chance to plan for Prayer and Liturgy themselves on a regular basis by choosing prayers and hymns.